 - Thorough content-parsing technology to ensure all translatable content, in all media, is detected for translation before the project begins

 - Intelligent change-detection technology that spots and automatically queues new content for translation on an ongoing basis

-- Reliable translation SLAs of one business day or less
+- Reliable translation deliveries of about one business day

 - Once-and-for-all translations that eliminate repeated translation of frequently used phrases, saving time and money

 When it comes to your online business in global markets, the translation solution you choose can make or break the customer experience, which makes a tangible impact on your ROI goals.